vindecodex/reactNativeAndroidSetup/readme.md

 - open android studio and open its emulator
 - run ```bash npm start```
 - open a new tab of terminal and ```bash npm run android```

+## Enable Live/Hot Reload on emulator
+- command + m for android
+- command + d for ios

+for windows alternate for command is ctrl